Music Performance Year One

 • Library resources (see prescribed or recommended texts below)

-The Performance unit aims to develop performance and technical instrumental skills at a Proficiency-equivalent level as a soloist; relevant to contemporary music performance environments in the current music industry.
+The Music Performance unit aims to develop performance and technical instrumental skills at a Proficiency-equivalent level as a soloist; relevant to contemporary music performance environments in the current music industry.
 Students are introduced to skills to assess and evaluate their own performance practice to set their own goals and outcomes, and to constructively critique the performances of other students to enable collaborative improvement and musical awareness.

 Students will complete weekly tutorials in their principal instrument, present weekly performances to other enrolled students, assist in providing constructive criticism for other members in performance workshops, and present a programme of individual works.
 Students are encouraged to incorporate skills developed in other units in their ongoing performance, including Composition and Music Technology.